 We support education in a variety of ways.
-Our endowment of the Barbers’ Company Professor of Surgical Anatomy at the Royal College of Surgeons of England recalls the Company’s important contribution to the development of anatomy teaching in England.
-Our McNee Awards are made to mature medical students who already have a non-medical degree and therefore do not qualify for loans from the Student Loans Company.
+Our funding of an exciting research programme that is developing and applying innovative methodologies and tools for anatomy learning at the Royal College of Surgeons of England recalls the Company’s important historical contribution to the development of anatomy teaching in England.
+Our McNee Awards are made to mature medical students who already have a non-medical degree and therefore do not qualify for student loans.
+And our support to King's College London, for more than a decade, to reach out to pupils in London schools in the maintained sector who would not otherwise consider reading Medicine at University, has assisted hundreds of talented young people to become doctors. ....some of the things we do to support education focussed on medicine.

 From the Raven Bequest, awards are made to surgeons, usually specialist registrars, who are travelling to an overseas centre of excellence where a new or highly specialised technique or procedure can be observed and mastered before the recipient returns to practise or teach the technique in this country.
 There are also awards for educational projects undertaken by members of the Medical Artists’ Association.
 The nursing profession is supported by the award of scholarships to nurses who are undertaking projects to extend their clinical skills.